 Iran announces 43 new coronavirus deaths, raising toll to 237

-Iran on Monday reported 43 new deaths from the novel coronavirus in the past 24 hours, bringing the overall toll to 237 dead
+Iran on Monday reported 43 new deaths from the novel coronavirus in the past 24 hours, bringing the overall toll to 237 dead.
+"Our colleagues have confirmed 595 new cases across the country," Kianoush Jahanpour, the health ministry's spokesman said in a televised conference.

-"In the past 24 hours, 595 new cases infected with coronavirus were identified in the country and the overall number of those infected rose to 7,167," Alireza Vahabzadeh, an adviser to the health minister said in a tweet
+"This brings the overall number of confirmed cases to 7,161 as of today noon," he added.
+Jahanpour said the rate of new infections was dropping "but it is still too early to judge" when the outbreak could be brought under control.

+"Forty-three people have unfortunately been added to the number of those who have died of the disease, so to date we have 237 dead."
+The outbreak of the virus in Iran is one of the deadliest outside of China, where the disease originated.
+With 1,945 cases, the capital Tehran remains the province with the most cases, according to the official.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)